2021-2022 Global Undergraduate Exchange Program

 Students cannot choose their host institution and will be placed at the most appropriate host institution based on students’ academic interests.

-The Global UGRAD Program provides for students’ travel to/from the U.S., university tuition, room and board, health insurance, required books, and monthly stipend for incidental expenses.
+Global UGRAD is a fully funded exchange program that covers students’ travel to/from the U.S., university tuition, room and board, health insurance, required books, and monthly stipend for incidental expenses.
 Participants will live in campus housing facilities with American peers, and will be required to participate in twenty hours of community service.

 - Are at least 18 years old at the start of the program;